 Eliminating deductible and coinsurance charges has helped clarify coverage for people who use the Surest plan, offered by UnitedHealthcare.
 For one large employer, 82% of members reported a better understanding of their Surest plan compared to their previous health plan.1

 The other differentiator: Upfront pricing.
 The Surest plan lists a single, all-in price for hundreds of services.
 Members can review and consider their options before deciding on care.
 This upfront pricing also helps avoid billing surprises that, with a traditional health plan, might show up weeks or months after a service or procedure.

 Based on data-driven recommendations displayed in the Surest app, members may be able to pay less and receive more effective treatments from quality care providers, as determined by national standardized measures.

-“Surest plans address many of the obstacles consumers face, including by eliminating complicated math with clear, upfront costs,” Alison said.
-“The plans enable choice and flexibility that can fit personal needs and lifestyles.”
+“The Surest health plan addresses many of the obstacles that consumers face, including by eliminating complicated math with clear, upfront costs,” Alison said.
+“The plan enables choice and flexibility that can fit personal needs and lifestyles.”

-“Through Surest plans, we’ve shown you can simplify things, retain the quality care within it and still lower costs,” said Brandon Cuevas, chief growth officer, UnitedHealthcare.
-“Surest plans make health benefits more transparent and easier to use, helping people to make more informed health care choices — with the aim of lowering the total cost of care.”
+“Through the Surest plan, we’ve shown you can simplify things, retain the quality care within it and still lower costs,” said Brandon Cuevas, chief growth officer at UnitedHealthcare.
+“The Surest plan makes health benefits more transparent and easier to use, helping people to make more informed health care choices — with the aim of lowering the total cost of care.”

-For more information, visit surest.com.
+For more information, visit Surest.com.